Are you feeling anxious about the upcoming holiday season? Lowering expectations might offer the key to a more peaceful, fulfilling month ahead.

 You did it!

 And, now, guess what?
 You’re gazing out at a brand new year!
-And lowering expectations for this holiday season allows you to feel hopeful and excited about new beginnings ahead.
+Lowering expectations for this holiday season makes you feel hopeful and excited about new beginnings.

-You’re able to step below the busyness of the holiday ramp-up and are able to appreciate the true beauty of the season.
-The quiet peacefulness underneath it all.
-And the knowledge that you’re blessed, loved, and right where you belong.
+You can step aside from the busyness of the holiday ramp-up and appreciate the true beauty of the season: The quiet peacefulness underneath it all.
+And knowing that you’re blessed, loved, and right where you belong.